 Boshart Industries took the leap into the pitless unit industry, launching our first industrial pitless unit in 2014.
 The first unit was good but had room for improvement.
 A new unit was created and officially launched in 2019.
 We were able to create a unit that is competitively priced and extremely competitive in the market.
+Industrial Pitless Units cover all the main products (of highest quality) required in one cost, there is no need to source individual parts.

 In this blog, we have dissected our industrial pitless unit to highlight its benefits.
 Each benefit is broken down into the different parts of the unit: Discharge Housing, Spool, Lift Pipe and Well Cap.
 Let's take a look!